comptech-winter-school/coal-composition-control/docs/README.md

 # Documentation of the "Coal Composition Control" project of the CompTech School 2022

-This site hosts the documentation of the "Coal Composition Control" project and is intended to provide a convenient way to rate the work of a technical writer.
+This site hosts documentation on the "Coal Composition Control" project and is intended to provide a convenient way to rate the work of a technical writer.

 # Technical Writer